biologisGIM/solr-extensions/README.md

     In order to see the test reports, navigate to target/surefire-reports/ folder.
     There you'll see following documents:
-    - com.biologis.solr.client.solrj.io.{CLASS_FILE}.txt (a very brief report)
+    - com.biologis./.../.txt (a very brief report)
-    - TEST-com.biologis.solr.client.solrj.io.{CLASS_FILE}.xml
+    - TEST-com.biologis./.../.xml

 4. To create jar file which could be used for as a plugin for SolrCloud, run following command:

     mvn package

-    - in target folder you'll see the solr-extensions-1.0-SNAPSHOT.jar file
+    - in target folder you'll see the StreamOperations-1.0-SNAPSHOT.jar file

 Streaming expression plugin implementation to SolrCloud:

-1. Navigate to solr's contrib directory:
+1. Navigate to solr's cintrib directory:
     /solr-{VERSION}/solr/contrib

 2. Create a folder named 'plugins' for your custom-made plugins